narner/OpenFrameworks-and-AudioKit-HelloWorld/README.md

 ![Alt Text](https://github.com/narner/OpenFrameworks-and-AudioKit-HelloWorld/raw/master/tutorialImages/mm.png)

-Again, it's important to remember that because we're changing the file types, your OpenFrameworks project will only compile on an OS X Mdevice.
+Again, it's important to remember that because we're changing the file types, your OpenFrameworks project will only compile on an OS X device.

 Because AudioKit 3.1.1 requires Swift 2.2, our app's Deployment Target needs to be OS X 10.11.
 Go to your project's "General" tab